Here to Help

 - We constantly update our FAQ so lots of answers are in here!

 If you are going to use the fireplace as a single source of heat, then you will need professional advice regarding heat output, fuel sources and fitting.
 If you intend to have a gas fire fitted, then you will need to speak to a Gas Safe Registered fitter.
-Often local directory's have businesses advertising, just look out for the Gas Safe Registered logo, and ensure that you see identification when they come to your home to make sure that they are a fully registered member.
+The easiest way to do this is to follow the link at the bottom of our page, click HERE.
+A Gas Safe Registered engineer will not only fit your fire but will also fit your surround, hearth and back panel.

 If you intend to use a solid fuel fire or stove, then we recommend that you use a qualified HETAS engineer.
 They will give you advice and ensure that your solid fuel fire is fitted correctly to all safety standards.
 To find a registered installer follow this link www.hetas.co.uk.